rlafranchi/pong/README.md

 ## Demo

-Just over 500 free games have been played on the demo.
-Having built quite a few side projects and tutorials, I decided it is time to start charging.
+Just over 500 games have been played on the demo.
+I decided to request a $1 donation at the end of the game.
 If you found this helpful in any way, support the project by playing a game for $1.00 and invite your friends:

 [https://vue-rails-pong.herokuapp.com](https://vue-rails-pong.herokuapp.com)